BenStormer/Wedding-Website/README.md

 ## Mobile Website:

 The main focus should be on the scrolling experience.
 It is much better to scroll than try to click a bunch of buttons and tabs on a mobile phone, so the content should be planned around this.

-### Home Page:

-1. Start with the main details:

-   - Aspen and Ben are getting married!
-   - Location + Date
-   - Photo of us?

-2. Scroll down to RSVP prompt

-   - Should open up a box that allows user to enter their name + email

-3. Scroll down to